 - Vanguard High Dividend Index (VHDYX) is ideal for investors looking for income now with high yields for stocks.
 The portfolio consists primarily of large-cap value stocks of companies in the United States that pay high dividends compared to similar companies.
 As of February 26, 2019, the expense ratio for VHDYX is extremely low 0.15 percent or $15 for every $10,000 invested, and the minimum initial purchase is $3,000.

-- Vanguard Utilities Index (VUIAX) focuses on stocks in the utilities sector, which is highly sought for its high dividends.
-The portfolio holdings consist of large-cap U.S. stocks of utilities companies, such as Duke Energy Corporation (DUK) and Southern Co (SO).
+- Vanguard Utilities Index (VUIAX) focuses on stocks in the utility sector, which is highly sought for its high dividends.
+The portfolio holdings consist of large-cap U.S. stocks of utility companies, such as Duke Energy Corporation (DUK) and Southern Co (SO).
 As of December 3, 2018, the expense ratio for VUIAX is an attractively low 0.10 percent or $10 for every $10,000 invested.
 However, keep in mind that this mutual fund is only offered in Vanguard Admiral share class, which has a minimum initial purchase of $100,000.
 There is no minimum purchase of the ETF version of the fund (ticker: VPU), which has the same expense ratio.